 A year later, a county prosecutor negotiated a deal under which Hawkins was removed from death row in exchange for testifying against other gang members in unrelated cases.
 Fields remained on death row, and in 1990, the Illinois Supreme Court unanimously upheld his conviction and sentence.

-Three years later there was a stunning development: Judge Maloney was convicted in Operation Greylord, a federal judicial corruption investigation, on charges of, among other things, accepting a $10,000 bribe from a corrupt lawyer named William Swano, who represented Hawkins, to acquit his client of murdering Smith and Hickman.
+Three years later there was a stunning development: Judge Maloney was convicted of federal charges that, among other things, he accepted a $10,000 bribe from a corrupt lawyer named William Swano, who represented Hawkins, to acquit his client of murdering Smith and Hickman.
 According to the FBI evidence, Maloney had learned that he was under investigation by the FBI before the trial ended, so he had returned the money to Swano and proceeded to convict Fields and Hawkins.

 In light of Maloney’s conviction, Cook County Circuit Court Judge Vincent Gaughan ordered a new trial for Fields in 1996.
 While the retrial was pending, two key witnesses in the case recanted.
 Gerald Morris and Randy Langston had testified at the 1986 trial that they had seen Fields and Hawkins gun down Hickman and Smith outside a public housing project.
 In affidavits provided to defense investigators, Morris and Langston stated that police and prosecutors had coerced them to falsely identify Fields and Hawkins.
 In fact, Morris and Langston had no idea who killed Smith and Hickman because the killers had worn masks.